eonx-com/easy-monorepo/packages/EasyBugsnag/docs/client-factory.md

 **client factory** to do this.

-This factory implements `EonX\EasyBugsnag\Interfaces\ClientFactoryInterface` which is able to create the client from just the API key you can find in your Bugsnag dashboard.
+This factory implements `EonX\EasyBugsnag\Interfaces\ClientFactoryInterface` which is able to create the client from just your Bugsnag Integration API key.

 However, if needed you can set your own implementations of the following additional objects used by the Bugsnag client:

 - `HttpClient`: HTTP client used to send notifications to Bugsnag.
-- `RequestResolver`: used to resolve the request information
+- `RequestResolver`: used to resolve request information for sending to Bugsnag.
-- `ShutdownStrategy`: used to send bulk notifications while the application is shutting down
+- `ShutdownStrategy`: used for determining when to send notifications to Bugsnag.

 ## HTTP client